 Know Your Building: 6 Building Regulations To Follow When Constructing A House in Sri Lanka

 Once you have decided to build a house of your own, the next stage is to find a suitable land plot.
-But with buying land to construct a house and proceeding with the building process, there is a set of housing rules and regulations set by the state that should be followed.
-These guarantee a safe construction site, an efficient building process and a strong building that may withstand any external pressure.
+But with buying land to construct a house and proceeding with the building process with a house builder, there is a set of housing rules and regulations set by the state that should be followed.
+These guarantee a safe construction site, an efficient building process, and a strong building that may withstand any external pressure.
 In Sri Lanka, these building regulations are monitored by the Urban Development Authority (UDA) and implemented by the Municipal Council.
 It is only once the relevant Municipal Council has approved your plan that you can start construction.

-Here we have categorized and listed a few key factors to take into consideration to get your building plan approved and start building your dream home fast.
+Here we have categorized and listed a few key factors to take into consideration to design and get your building plan approved to build your dream home fast.

 Land comes in different forms.
 Some of them are suitable for construction after being evaluated by a structural engineer and others may be lands that have been filled improperly or are marshy lands not suitable for construction at all.